Graduate Program Head | Hee Man Park |

 Admission Requirements

-• Short Answer Questions: Applicants will be asked to respond to the following 5 questions within the graduate application.
-The answers to these questions will allow the admissions committee to get to know more about you, your goals, and experiences.
+- Short Answer Questions: Applicants will be asked to respond to the following 4 questions within the graduate application.
+The answers to these questions will allow the admissions committees to get to know more about the candidate, their goals, and experiences.

-• What are your short term and long-term career goals and how do you expect this program to impact those career goals?
+- What are your short-term and long-term education/career goals and how do you expect this program to impact those goals?

-• Explain how you are prepared/preparing to succeed in a rigorous graduate program.
-Discuss your strategies, and perceived challenges, that you may have related to time management, and plans for how you will handle unexpected changes/interruptions to your schedule.
+- Explain how you are prepared/preparing to succeed in a rigorous graduate program.
+Discuss your strategies and perceived challenges that you may have related to time management or other relevant factors.

-• Give an example of a time in which you received professional constructive criticism.
+- Give an example of a time in which you received constructive criticism related to your work or study.
 What was it, who did it come from, and how did you apply it going forward?

 Graduate Record Examination (GRE) scores are not required.